Hamish Maxwell: Chairman and CEO of Philip Morris

 In 1984, Maxwell was appointed chairman and chief executive officer of Philip Morris Companies Inc., a position he would hold until 1991.
 At the time, Philip Morris had begun diversifying into products in addition to tobacco, starting with the acquisition of Miller Brewing Company in 1969 and 7-Up in 1978.
 However, under Maxwell’s leadership, the company dramatically accelerated its transformation.

 Facing growing concerns about health effects and government restrictions, especially after the ban on TV tobacco advertising, Maxwell recognized the need for aggressive expansion into non-tobacco sectors.
 In 1985, he led the $5.8 billion acquisition of General Foods, maker of household brands like Jell-O, Birds Eye, Kool-Aid, and Maxwell House coffee.
 Three years later, he spearheaded the $13 billion takeover of Kraft, a move described as “a coup, with unusually smooth resolution,” which briefly made Philip Morris the world’s largest consumer products company by market capitalization.

-Known for his speed and decisiveness, Maxwell famously invited Kraft’s chief executive, John M. Richman, to midnight negotiations at the Westin O’Hare Hotel near Chicago, displaying his unorthodox yet effective deal-making style.
+Maxwell invited Kraft’s chief executive, John M. Richman, to midnight negotiations at the Westin O’Hare Hotel near Chicago.

 Maxwell also modernized the company in other ways, fostering new technology and emphasizing the importance of consumer brands and loyalty.
 Fortune Magazine named him one of America's “Biggest Bosses,” noting both his shrewd business acumen and humanity.

 During his tenure, Maxwell remained a committed advocate for the tobacco industry, publicly defending cigarettes while personally smoking up to two packs a day.
 He once declared, “Looked at in the context of other alleged health hazards, cigarettes aren’t necessarily dangerous.
 We like to think we are a very ethical corporation.
 We don’t have any ethical hangups about cigarette smoking, and I don’t personally.”
 Notably, he gave up smoking about a decade before his passing, according to family accounts.